 What Anderson understands, as most of his critics don’t, is that whimsy can be the ideal backdrop for serious business.
 It can be the misdirection, or indirection, that allows an artist to produce real emotion as if by magic.
 All the best moments in Anderson’s films are those in which adult reality snaps us out of childlike fantasy.
 The nudity in The Royal Tenenbaums (during the flashback to Margot’s colorful past), the blood in The Life Aquatic (during Ned’s ill-fated helicopter flight), carry genuine shock value because they seem like intrusions from another world.
 Dignan’s arrest at the end of Bottle Rocket clamps real handcuffs on what had been a whimsical caper.
 “They’ll never catch me, man,” he boasts, “‘cause I’m fuckin’ innocent”—but soon enough they do, and soon enough he isn’t.

-It’s one thing to accuse Anderson of repeating these effects; it’s another to ignore them—to treat him as though, like the girl with the dollhouse, he doesn’t really understand what Mommy and Daddy do in the bedroom.
+It’s one thing to accuse Anderson of repeating these effects; it’s another to ignore them—to treat him as though, like the child with the dollhouse, he doesn’t really understand grown-up life.
 If anything, he draws outsized attention to the frailty of his sheltered worlds (think of Richie Tenenbaum’s bedroom tent) and to the harshness of the universe around them.
 His tidy, obsessively detailed style implies almost too much emotion underneath the surface—a chaotic reality that he, like his characters, must try to set in order.

 Good critics have long sensed this, and there are signs that critics in general are warming to him again.
 Cliché-ridden as they are, reviews of Moonrise Kingdom have generally been favorable, with a few even suggesting that there’s more to Anderson’s style than meets the eye.
 There is, even if you dislike that style; even if you'll always find it hopelessly artificial, it deserves better than your condescension.
 Yes, Anderson is twee.
 Yes, the hipsters love him.
 Yes, yes, you're devastating, you're brilliant.
 Now say good night and go to bed.